Akello Fells

 Player Stat Upgrade

-I designed a simple upgrade system for the three bars the player monitors while playing: Health, Stamina, and Mana.
+I designed an upgrade system for the three bars the player monitors while playing: Health, Stamina, and Mana.
 The player will be able to level up each stat.

 Player Stat Upgrades Prototype